shuciran/shuciran.github.io/_posts/HTB/Windows/3 Hard/Tentacle.md

     return "PROXY proxy.realcorp.htb:3128";
 }
 ```
-And there is another subnet being disclosed on this output, so let's enumerate common ports on any host for it, with the following script:
+And there is another subnet[^subnet-scanner] being disclosed on this output, so let's enumerate common ports on any host for it, with the following script:
 ```bash
 #!/bin/bash